getlantern/chrome-extension/README.md

-This is a proof of concept showing a Lantern extension with a popup that can interact with a locally running backend and a page served from that locally running backend.
+This is a proof of concept showing a Lantern extension with a popup that can interact with a locally running backend and a page served from S3.

-The webpage lives at http://localhost:9000/
+The webpage lives at http://s3.amazonaws.com/oxtoacart/chrome-extension-poc/index.html

 The extension can be installed through chrome://extensions using the "Load Unpacked Extension" button.